dwavesystems/dwave-system/docs/intro.rst

 defined by an Ising equation or a Quadratic Unconstrained Binary Optimization (QUBO) problem and returns an iterable of samples, in order of increasing energy.

-Ocean software provides a variety of :std:doc:`dimod samplers <dimod:introduction>`, which all support ‘sample_qubo’ and ‘sample_ising’ methods as well as the generic BQM sampler method.
+Ocean software provides a variety of :std:doc:`dimod samplers <oceandocs:docs_dimod/introduction>`, which all support ‘sample_qubo’ and ‘sample_ising’ methods as well as the generic BQM sampler method.
 In addition to :class:`~dwave.system.samplers.DWaveSampler()`, classical solvers, which run on CPU or GPU, are available and useful for developing code or on a small versions of a problem to verify code.